 What is Cloud Computing?

+Cloud Computng and Virtualisation is oen of new lessons of CCNA 200-301 Course.
+So What is Cloud Computing?
 Cloud Computing is the delivery of computing services like networking, storage, servers, software etc. on demand over internet.
-With Cloud Computing Services, you pay as much as you use.
+With Cloud Services, you pay as much as you use.
 With such a solution, your operation cost reduces and you can use your infrastructure efficiently.

 Cloud Computing Layers